-A few days later, one of the Billa’s body guards abducted a bride.
-Same evening, she was forcefully married to her kidnapper.
+A few days later, one of the Billa’s bodyguards abducted a bride.
+The same evening, she was forcefully married to her kidnapper.
 Next morning, Ikhwanis abducted her real husband and tortured him.
 “He was released after his family paid a ransom of Rs 40,000,” said Khan.
 “Nobody knows what happened to that boy, some say he committed suicide, but I am not sure.”

 By the end of 1995, Kuka Parray’s stature and patronage grew manifolds and he floated his own political party: Jammu Kashmir Awami League (JKAL).
 He appointed himself as party’s chairman and began preparing for upcoming 1996 assembly elections.

-When election came, nobody except National Conference’s Mohammad Akbar Lone, dared to contest against Parray.
+When the election came, nobody except National Conference’s Mohammad Akbar Lone, dared to contest against Parray.

 Often, locals used to visit Lone in Srinagar, where he was stationed, with complaints that Parray’s men had taken their vehicles on gun-point, or looted money from them.
 “It was a routine.
 I could only request police to intervene, beyond that I too was helpless,” said Lone, who also served as Speaker of State Legislative Assembly.